mbcovid19updates/mbcovid19updates.github.io/README.md

 All approved vaccines in Canada are proven to be effective in preventing severe outcomes from any variants of concern, but studies suggest that 1-2 doses may not offer robust enough protection against the **Delta** and **Omicron** variants.
 This is why it's very important to receive your second or third dose of vaccine as soon as possible, when eligible.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>

-<a name="fines"></a>
-## Fines

-_Last updated: September 10, 2021_

-Below is a summary of Fine amounts for violating public health orders in Manitoba:

-- **$298** for not wearing a mask in indoor public places. _Increases to $486 for repeat offenders._
-- **$1,296** to individuals for failing to comply with public health orders such as illegal gatherings, failing to isolate, etc. _Increases to $2,542 for repeat offenders._
-- **$5,000** to corporations for failing to comply with public health orders.

-Unpaid fines for tickets for Public Health Act offences proceed through the provincial offences court.
-If the ticket is not responded to during the response period indicated on the ticket, the individual would be default convicted and a $100 default conviction penalty would be applied.
-In such cases, the individual would also be prohibited from renewing a driver’s license or vehicle registration until the amount is paid.
-Unpaid amounts are also sent to a collections agency for further collection action.

-↑ <a href="#top" class="backtotop">Back to the top of the page</a>